-- Type of transaction: sending or receiving circular economy credits. - PCEM generating the circular economy credits. - Serial transferred. - Number of circular economy credits transferred. - Interaction user of the transfer. - Date of the transfer.
+- Type of transaction: sending or receiving Circular Credits.

+- Project generating the Circular Credits.

+- Serial transferred.

+- Number of Circular Credits transferred.

+- Interaction user of the transfer. - Date of the transfer.

 Each transfer and its information, including the holders of each unit of materials, is traceable by the platform through blockchain technology.
 Historical transfer reports can be generated automatically by the registry administrator.